Duarte Ferreira

 Duarte Ferreira (born 1 November 1992 in Lisbon, Portugal) is a Portuguese-born Angolan racing driver, residing in Luanda.

 Ferreira began his career in karting in Belgium.
 He then progressed to Formula Renault 1.6 Belgium.
 In 2010, he competed in Formula Three Sudamericana Lights and finished third in the championship, capturing five class wins and three overall podium finishes in the series' three races at Velopark.
 In 2011, he raced in Firestone Indy Lights with the Bryan Herta Autosport team.
 Ferreira finished eighth in points with a best finish of third on the oval at New Hampshire Motor Speedway.
 He also recorded the fastest lap of the race at Kentucky Speedway.

-In 2012, he ran limited schedules in both Indy Lights and the NASCAR K&N Pro Series East stock car series.
+In 2012, Ferreira ran limited schedules in both Indy Lights and the NASCAR K&N Pro Series East stock car series.